zitadel/zitadel/docs/docs/guides/basics/projects.md

 ## Exercise - Grant a project

 1. Visit the project that you created before.
-In the section GRANTED ORGANIZATIONS, select **New**.
+In the section **GRANTED ORGANIZATIONS**, select **New**.
 2. Enter the domain `acme.caos.ch`.
 Search the organization and continue to the next step.
-3. Select some roles that you would like to grant to the organization ACME.
+3. Select some roles that you would like to grant to the organization `ACME`.
 Confirm the change.
-4. You should now see ACME-CAOS in the section GRANTED ORGANIZATIONS
+4. You should now see `ACME` in the section **GRANTED ORGANIZATIONS**

 ![Grant a project](/img/projects_create_org_grant_caos2acme.gif)